dribnet/ArrayLike.js/README.md

 ### Linked list

-A linked list implementation could full conform to the isArray specification.
+A linked list implementation could fully conform to the isArray.js specification.
 This would very likely provide improved performance on algorithms that rely heavily on insertion.
 However, iteration over the list would then be an O(n) operation, and so care should be